AmingAndrei/violence.website/content/species/devils/drive.md

 - The resulting structure may resemble a **fitted armour** or a **massive construct**, often extending well beyond the user’s natural dimensions.
 - Regardless of external size, the user’s original body is always **located near the brain stem region** within the generated mass.
 - Körper manifestations provide significant **defensive and physical enhancements**, effectively functioning as full-body exo-suits or biomechanical avatars.
-- The user retains full control of the mass, and destruction of the outer structure doesn't results in immediate user death—unless the core region is directly targeted.
+- The user retains full control of the mass, and destruction of the outer structure doesn't results in immediate user death, unless the core region is directly targeted.

 **Waffe-Type Drives**